geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 &emsp;“Nay,” Albert spoke, “observe upon our right<br>
 Those low-built dwellings, glittering in the light,<br>
 Like Moslem tombs; they speak the city nigh,<br>
-‘Tis but yon grove that veils it from the eye.”<br>
+’Tis but yon grove that veils it from the eye.”<br>
 Swift to the spot the eager troops advance,<br>
 Then, fill’d with awe, exchange th’ inquiring glance.<br>
 “Where is the proud, the mighty city gone?<br>